Tiffany A. Winchester

 Real Estate

-Complex commercial leasing, (medical facilities, industrial, waste disposal service sites, banks, parking garages), land acquisitions, construction, zoning, historical preservation, lien resolution, casualty and property insurance disputes, condominium structuring.
+Handled complex commercial leasing, (medical facilities, industrial, waste disposal service sites, banks, parking garages), land acquisitions, construction, zoning, historical preservation, lien resolution, casualty and property insurance disputes, and condominium structuring.

 Real Estate